SeleniumHQ/docker-selenium/README.md

 `root`, and therefore the browser cannot write a file to that directory because it is running under the user `seluser`.
-This happens because that is how Docker mounts volumes in Linux, more details in the [issue](https://github.com/moby/moby/issues/2259).
+This happens because that is how Docker mounts volumes in Linux, more details in this [issue](https://github.com/moby/moby/issues/2259).

-A workaround for this is to create the directory on the host and change its permissions before mounting.
+A workaround for this is to create the directory on the host and change its permissions **before mounting the volume**.
 Depending on your user permissions, you might need to use `sudo` for some of these commands:

 ```bash
 mkdir /home/ubuntu/files